bleugreen/deeprhythm/docs/benchmarks.md

 Hugging Face because the original Marsyas URL no longer responds. `jazz.00054` was excluded because its checksum is invalid and it cannot be decoded; `reggae.00086` was excluded because the tempo annotation is absent.

-The official GiantSteps distribution no longer provides audio.
-The evaluated audio came from revision `3f1992d1c8e3d01e06217c9e20421a1dd7d874a1` of `nicolaus625/cmi` on Hugging Face, which contains 388 of the 664 indexed tracks.
-Two of those tracks do not have usable v2 annotations, leaving 386.
-This is explicitly a subset result and must not be presented as a full-dataset GiantSteps score.
+GiantSteps annotations and MD5 manifests came from the canonical dataset repository.
+Its original Beatport preview endpoint now returns 404, but the canonical JKU backup still serves all 664 audio files.
+Every download was verified against its published MD5 checksum.
+Three tracks do not have usable v2 annotations, leaving 661 evaluated tracks.
 The highest-confidence v2 reference tempo was used for each included track.

+The README's historical 953-track benchmark describes its genre mix but does not publish an obtainable manifest or reference annotations.
+It remains useful historical context, but the results above are the public, independently reproducible benchmark.